Mean Machine (film): Plot

-A psychotic inmate named Nitro accuses him of being a snitch, Danny gets ambushed in the showers threatened, but refuses to tell, earning the trust of both Sykes' men and Sykes himself.
-To win lost money back, Sykes bribes Meehan all is forgiven if his team wins.
-Angry that his plan to have Danny killed failed, Nitro, a bomb expert, offers to have Meehan killed in exchange for a transfer to a lower security prison which one of the guards, Ratchett agrees to.
-Nitro crafts a bomb in his cell and places it in Danny's locker.
-Danny and the rest of the team are going over tactics in one of the cells, when Doc arrives at the cell and is killed by the bomb.
-Nitro is subsequently sent to another facility, but not to the minimum-security prison he was promised but to a mental health facility.
+A psychotic inmate named Nitro accuses Meehan of being a snitch.
+Meehan gets ambushed in the showers and threatened but refuses to tell, earning the trust of both Sykes' men and Sykes himself.
+To win the lost money back, Sykes bribes Meehan: all is forgiven if his team wins.
+Angry that his plan to have Meehan killed failed, Nitro, a bomb expert, offers to have Meehan killed in exchange for a transfer to a lower security prison which one of the guards, Ratchett, agrees to.
+Nitro crafts a bomb in his cell and places it in Meehan locker.
+Meehan and the rest of the team are going over tactics in one of the cells, when Doc arrives at the cell and is killed by the bomb.
+Nitro is subsequently sent to another facility, but not to the minimum-security prison he was promised, but to a mental health facility.

-The match commences shortly after Doc's death.
-At half time, the inmates' team is winning 1–0, and the morale is high until the governor attempts to blackmail Meehan, accusing him of accessory to Doc's murder and threatening to sentence him to 20 years unless he throws the match.
-At first he puts his own interests before that of the team's, deliberately playing poorly and faking injury to be taken off the pitch.
+The match starts shortly after Doc's death.
+At half time, the inmates' team is leading 1–0, and the morale is high until the governor attempts to blackmail Meehan, accusing him of being an accessory to Doc's murder and threatening to sentence him to 20 years unless he throws the match.
+At first, he puts his own interests before that of the team's, deliberately playing poorly and faking injury to be taken off the pitch.
 As the final moments of the game tick down, he redeems himself, bravely using a square-ball to fellow inmate 'Billy the Limpet' to win the game for the cons.
-Afterward, the Captain of the Guards, Burton, refuses to co-operate with the governor's attempts to get revenge on Danny, instead congratulating him on the win.
-The governor's vehicle explodes, and Sykes informs him that he, and Barry the Bookie, will retaliate if he tries anything.
-A victorious Danny and Massive walk triumphantly across the pitch.
+Afterward, the Captain of the Guards, Burton, refuses to co-operate with the governor's attempts to get revenge on Meehan, instead congratulating him on the win.
+The governor's vehicle explodes, and Sykes informs him that he and Barry the Bookie will retaliate if he tries anything.
+A victorious Meehan and Massive walk triumphantly across the pitch.